Table of Contents

 Nakamoto’s mining activity is documented in the early blocks of the Bitcoin blockchain and, while exact numbers are unknown, Arkham Intelligence assumes that Nakamoto owns 1.1 million BTC.

 However, Nakamoto’s bitcoins have never been moved or spent.
-The bitcoins associated with Nakamoto have remained dormant in their original addresses since they withdrew from the project in 2010.
+The bitcoins associated with Nakamoto have remained dormant in their original addresses since they withdrew from the project.
 Nakamoto’s holdings are often referred to as the ‘Satoshi coins’ and have become a symbol of Bitcoin’s scarcity and Nakamoto’s commitment to the project’s principles.

 Learn more about Bitcoin trading.